BranchTaken/Hemlock/doc/tools/hocc.md

-# hocc
+# Hocc

-`hocc` is an [LR(1) parser generator](https://en.wikipedia.org/wiki/Canonical_LR_parser).
+Hocc is an [LR(1) parser generator](https://en.wikipedia.org/wiki/Canonical_LR_parser).
 Its name carries on a long tradition, to wit:

-- [`yacc`](https://en.wikipedia.org/wiki/Yacc) stands for "Yet Another Compiler Compiler".
+- [Yacc](https://en.wikipedia.org/wiki/Yacc) stands for "Yet Another Compiler Compiler".
 Clearly the name derives from "yack", as in, "Chuck's dinner didn't sit well and he yacked it."
-- `hocc` stands for "Hardly Original Compiler Compiler".
+- Hocc stands for "Hardly Original Compiler Compiler".
 The name derives from "hock", as in, "Hank hocked a loogie."

 Both programs interpret high-level human-written parser descriptions and produce output unfit for human consumption.
-However `hocc` has several distinguishing features relative to `yacc`, aside from integrating with [Hemlock](https://github.com/BranchTaken/Hemlock) rather than [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
+However Hocc has several distinguishing features relative to Yacc, aside from integrating with [Hemlock](https://github.com/BranchTaken/Hemlock) rather than [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).

-- `hocc` generates LR(1) rather than [LALR(1)](https://en.wikipedia.org/wiki/LALR_parser) parsers,
+- Hocc defaults to generating compact LR(1) rather than [LALR(1)](https://en.wikipedia.org/wiki/LALR_parser) parsers, using behavior-preserving algorithms that reduce the state machine size relative to the canonical LR(1) algorithm [^knuth1965].
-  optionally using behavior-preserving algorithms that reduce the state machine size relative to the canonical LR(1) algorithm [^knuth1965].
+- Hocc's precedence facilities are more precise and easier to use without inadvertently masking grammar ambiguities.
+Whereas Yacc supports only a single linear precedence ordering, Hocc supports arbitrarily many directed acyclic precedence graphs.
+Given this more powerful conflict resolution mechanism, Hocc refuses to generate parsers for ambiguous grammars.
-- `hocc`'s precedence facilities are more precise and easier to use without inadvertently masking grammar ambiguities.
-Whereas `yacc` supports only a single linear precedence ordering, `hocc` supports arbitrarily many directed acyclic precedence graphs.
-Given this more powerful conflict resolution mechanism, `hocc` refuses to generate parsers for ambiguous grammars.
+- Hocc precisely traces automata to garbage-collect unreachable states, actions, and gotos.
+Aside from reducing generated parser size, this enables more thorough reporting about unused grammar constructs.
-- `hocc` supports an automated error recovery algorithm [^diekmann2020] based on minimum-cost repair sequences.
+- Hocc supports an automated error recovery algorithm [^diekmann2020] based on minimum-cost repair sequences.
 [XXX Not implemented.]

 ## Command usage